SteveMan67/facebook-car-finder/README.md

 ## Facebook Marketplace Scraper

-This is a marketplace scraper built for searching for cars.
+This is a marketplace scraper, capable of searching through any type of listing.
 I made it because the facebook marketplace filters are very broken.
 Also I'm looking for a car, you can probably tell which one by the default config in settings.py.

 ### **HOW IT WORKS**

-`scraper.exe`. is for saving cars from marketplace into a database.
-It will open chrome, go to the url provided, and save all the cars it finds.
+`scraper.exe`. is for saving listings from marketplace into a database.
+It will open chrome, go to the url provided, and save all the listings it finds.
 By changing the url, you can filter it even more than you could in `settings.json`.
 For example, say I'm looking for a stickshift car in Dallas, I would go to facebook marketplace, apply those filters, then copy the url into `FACEBOOK_URL`.
 It's best not to apply too many filters as facebook marketplace is really bad about applying multiple filters at once.

 Once you've scraped to your heart's content, you can filter those results with `search.py`.
-That searches through the database of cars that you've scraped and filters it down according to your `settings.json`.
+That searches through the database of listings that you've scraped and filters it down according to your `settings.json`.

 ---